 T3 supplementation, which again, is taking the active form of thyroid hormone, carries more risks of sending you into hyperthyroidism and more quickly, so requires significantly more care in using it.

-Is it Going to Make Me Dependent on Thyroid Medication for the Rest of My Life?
+Is it Going to Make Me Dependent?

 Contrary to what many people think, thyroid hormone supplementation does not make your thyroid stop working on its own, and does not make you dependent on the medication.
 However, many women who do need to start thyroid hormone supplementation will ultimately need to stay on it – but this is because by the time they started taking the medication there was already substantial destruction of the thyroid by antibodies that may have been present for years even before the Hashimoto’s diagnosis was made.
 Dr. Izabella Wentz, The Thyroid Pharmacist who also teaches people how to address the Root Causes of Hashimoto’s and hypothyroidism, herself has Hashimoto’s, and in a candid interview with me here, explains why she still requires daily treatment with thyroid hormone.